amm009uk/sonoff_LightSwitch/README.md

 3. Device can be controlled with MQTT messages and onboard touch button.

 4. Onboard LED:<br/>
-		- If WiFi LED is on then light is off
+		- WiFi LED is on when light is off<br/>
-		- Touch button LED will be on with light on
+		- Touch button LED is on when light on

-- An alternative method for finding your device is to scan your mDNS network

 -------------------------------------------------------------------------------------------------------------
 ## Sample openHAB "item" for Broker/MQTT messages.